pforret/blog.splashing/_topic/city/lisbon.md

 ---
 # Lisbon

-Lisbon  is the capital and largest city of Portugal, with an estimated population of 544,851 within  its administrative limits in an area of 100.05 km2.
-Lisbon's urban area extends beyond the city's administrative limits with a population of around 2.7  million people, being the 11th-most populous urban area in the European Union.
-About 3 million people live in the Lisbon metropolitan area, making it the third largest  metropolitan area in the Iberian Peninsula, after Madrid and Barcelona.
-It represents approximately 27% of the country's population.
-It is mainland Europe's westernmost capital city and the only one along the Atlantic coast.
+Lisbon  is the capital and largest city of Portugal, with an estimated population of 548,703 as of  2022 within its administrative limits in an area of 100.05 km2.
+Lisbon is mainland Europe's westernmost capital city  and the only one along the Atlantic coast,  the others  being on islands.
+The city lies in the western portion of the Iberian Peninsula, on the northern shore of the River  Tagus.
+The western portion of its metro area, the Portuguese Riviera, hosts the westernmost point of  Continental Europe, culminating at Cabo da Roca.

 ## Unsplash photos